foreverfl/docker-translated/docs/get-started/workshop/04_sharing_app.md

   - intro
   - concepts
   - containers
+  - docker desktop
+  - docker hub
-  -
+  - sharing
-  docker desktop, docker hub, sharing
+description:
-description: Sharing your image you built for your example application so you can run it else where and other developers can use it
+  Sharing your image you built for your example application so you can run it else where and other developers can use it
 aliases:
   - /get-started/part3/
   - /get-started/04_sharing_app/
   - /guides/workshop/04_sharing_app/
 ---

 Now that you've built an image, you can share it.
 To share Docker images, you have to use a Docker